How to achieve a paperless HR department

-You deal with paperwork for a slew of different HR functions every day–and all that paper tends to build up into a cluttered mess.
-Paperless solutions for onboarding, compliance, benefits, and a lengthy list of other functions will streamline all your responsibilities.
+You deal with paperwork for a big majority of HR functions every day– and all that paper tends to build up into a cluttered mess.
+Paperless solutions for onboarding, compliance, benefits, and a lengthy list of other functions will streamline all your responsibilities, declutter your office, and allow you to focus your time in core HR functions that otherwise would be trumped by data entry, printing, and filing.

-- Save money while you save trees through paperless HR solutions.
-Think of the money you needlessly spend on all that paper, not to mention mail, folders, sticky notes, file space, and all the other essentials of a paper-based system!
+- Save money while you save trees.
+Think of the money you needlessly spend on all that paper, not to mention mail, folders, sticky notes, file space, and all the other essentials of a paper-based system.

-- Manage all your HR functions in one place, keeping you much better organized.
+- All HR functions can be managed in one place, instead of several spreadsheets and file cabinets, keeping you much better organized.

-- Protect yourself against damaged or lost files.
+- The information is safely stored in the cloud.
 By going paperless, HR can ensure that if a natural disaster happens, your records won’t be at risk.
 What filing cabinet on earth can do that?

 - Enhance collaboration, as employees can work together and share information digitally.

-- Let employees make changes on their own, via the electronic system, instead of having to process even simple changes through HR.
-That’s the level of convenience GoCo’s systems deliver.
+- Let employees make changes on their own, and the system automatically updates the information everywhere it needs to be, instead of having to process even simple changes through HR.
+That’s the level of convenience of paperless HR.

 We’ve all filled out a form on a computer only to find that we need to print it, sign it, and then scan it back in.
 These days, that’s no longer the case, thanks to the widespread use of electronic signatures.